-The living room can also be used for a workstation.
+1. The Living Room Workstation The living room can also be used for a workstation.
 Although it might seem counterintuitive, when you need a secondary workstation, the living room often has enough space for one.
 This one includes an easy custom-assembled desk, that will perfectly fit in your nook.

-Every nook and cranny can potentially be transformed into a home office workstation.
+2. The Alcove Home Office Every nook and cranny can potentially be transformed into a home office workstation.
 Just check out this one, which was placed in a tiny alcove.

-This narrow workstation can fit in most bedrooms without any problems.
+3. The Narrow Bedroom Workstation This narrow workstation can fit in most bedrooms without any problems.
 It's thin enough so that you barely notice it, but it looks really good since it's mostly glass.
 The compact desk has space for a desktop and peripherals.

-Just because you don't have much space, that doesn't mean that you can't have a home studio coupled together with your workstation.
+4. The Japanese Workstation Just because you don't have much space, that doesn't mean that you can't have a home studio coupled together with your workstation.
 Take a look what Haku did in Yokohama.

-When all fails, you can find a few of these compact laptop workstations that will allow you to put together a tiny but effective place to work.
+5. The Tiny Laptop Workstation When all fails, you can find a few of these compact laptop workstations that will allow you to put together a tiny but effective place to work.

 (Image: via Ikeahacker)